hashicorp/design-system/website/docs/components/reveal/partials/guidelines/guidelines.md

 !!!
 Do

-Use meaningful text related to the content inside the Reveal.
+Use meaningful text that relates to the content inside.

 ![Reveal example with a form](/assets/components/reveal/toggle-text-do.png) !!!